-Thursday night, girl's night out, the highlight of my week.
-I left the flat at eight o'clock and called for my friend on the third floor.
+Thursday night, girl's night out, and the highlight of Jane’s week.
+She left the flat at eight o'clock and called for her friend on the third floor.
 It was over twenty-five's night at the club across from the flats, though there were many people there who were regulars and were nowhere near that age.
-We met the rest of our friends inside.
-There was usually quite a crowd and we would drink, mess around, dance and as the night progressed, do a bit of flirting, but it was all harmless fun, we never had any trouble and always had a good time.
+They met the rest of their friends inside.
+There was usually quite a crowd and they would drink, mess around, dance and as the night progressed, do a bit of flirting, but it was all harmless fun.
+They never had any trouble and always had a good time.

-I spotted a young lad I knew.
-Every week he would chat with me and we would always have a dance at some time during the night.
-I liked the lad and felt flattered by the attention he gave me.
-I had a dance with him and he walked me back to the girls' table.
-My friends were still up dancing and I sat down looking around to make sure I was not being watched by any of the staff.
-The young lad sat next to me as I took the quarter bottle from my bag and began to top up my Bacardi and Coke.
+Jane spotted a young lad she knew.
+Every week he would chat with her and they would always have a dance at some time during the night.
+She liked the lad and felt flattered by the attention he gave her.
+She had a dance with him and he walked her back to the girls' table.
+Her friends were still up dancing and she sat down looking around to make sure she was not being watched by any of the staff.
+The young lad sat next to her as she took the quarter bottle from her bag and began to top up her Bacardi and Coke.

-The lad grinned as I put the bottle back in my bag.
+The lad grinned as she put the bottle back in her bag.
 "My parents are throwing a party for me tomorrow night," he said.
 Would you like to come?
 It won't start till late, but it will probably go on all night."